 The PuroQuiet is the best ANC headset

 Unfortunately, there aren’t many ANC headphones out there that can reliably fit younger ears, so your options are few and far between.
-That’s why we recommend the Puro Sound Labs PuroQuiet: it performs decently enough at a price that won’t empty your bank account, plus they’ll be able to be used for years as your children grow up.
+That’s why we recommend the Puro Sound Labs PuroQuiet: it performs decently enough at a price that won’t empty your bank account.
+Plus, it’ll get more usage over the years as your children grow up.

-- The Snug Kids Earmuffs are slightly behind the rest of the pack in terms of performance, but they look the coolest by far.
-I mean come on, robots are awesome!
-There’s a bunch of other designs too if you prefer something else.
+- The Snug Kids Earmuffs ($21.99 at Amazon): These are slightly behind the rest of the pack in terms of performance, but they look the coolest by far.
+I mean, come on, robots are awesome!
+But there are many other designs, too, if you prefer something else.

-- Ems for Kids Baby Earmuffs are great for infants, but they don’t have a lot of room for growth, and the band can get tight on larger heads.
-If you need hearing protectors for children under five, these are a decent bet—but any older than that and it’s possible they won’t fit the way they should.
+- Muffy for Kids Baby Earmuffs ($39.99 at Amazon) are great for infants, but they don’t have a lot of room for growth, and the band can get tight on larger heads.
+If your child is under five, these hearing protectors make a decent choice.
+However, if your child is older than five, they might not fit as they should.

-The Etymotic Research ETY-Plugs are decent for adults, but for kids they might not be a good fit.
+The Etymotic Research ETY-Plugs are very good for adults, but they might not be a good fit for kids.
 In-ears are notorious for putting a lot of pressure on the inside of ear canals, which isn’t something that’s good for kids—especially when you consider that their ear canals are smaller.
-Because of the Christmas-tree type eartip, they don’t reach their full effectiveness unless you can insert the entire tip into your ear.
+Because of the Christmas-tree-type ear tip, they don’t reach their full effectiveness unless you can insert the entire tip into your ear.
 For kids, that’s not always possible.